CoyoteCarnevale/yotes_pedblocker/README.md

 Installation:
 - Download the repository
+- Extract and rename the folder to yotes_pedblocker
-- Extract and add to your server resource folders
+- Add entire folder to your server resources
 - Ensure yotes_pedblocker in your server.cfg
 - Restart your server